jayoung/Whole_WA_data_wrangling_playground/README.md

 ## possible improvements

-in some version2 maps the old LD goes off the edge of the plot.
-Could set bounding box to the union of all the things we're going to plot.

-would be nice to have a scale on those maps
+would be nice to have a scale bar on those maps (e.g. 1km)

 # WA state regions browsable by ARCgis viewer